tableau/TabPy/CONTRIBUTING.md

 These are prerequisites for an environment required for a contributor to be able to work on TabPy changes:

-- Python 3.7, 3.8 or 3.9:
-  - To see which version of Python you have installed, run `python --version`.
+- Supported 64-bit Python version (see [README](https://github.com/tableau/TabPy) for a list of compatible versions).
 - git
 - Node.js for npm packages - install from <https://nodejs.org>.
 - NPM packages - install all with